 The Maitland family of St Elizabeth Parish in SW

-Jamaica descend from John Maitland who had a couple of sons in the 1780’s by
+Jamaica descend from John Maitland who had a two sons in the 1780’s by

 Rebecca Dunston Wright, daughter of Patty Penford, both of whom were born in

 slavery, but died in freedom.
 My family descend from Francis, the elder son.
 His